This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Store unused glaze in an airtight, clean container in the refrigerator for up to 2 weeks.
-You can freeze glaze for longer storage.
+Store glaze in an airtight, clean container in the refrigerator for up to 2 weeks.
+You can freeze glaze for longer storage, though freezing fried glazed donuts is not ideal.
 Unused glaze will keep for 3 hours at room temperature, 2 weeks refrigerated or 3 months frozen.

 While the ingredients in icing and glaze are sometimes the same, the consistency is different.
-Icing is thicker and is generally spread on with a spoon or spatula, but glaze is thin enough to pour on.
+Icing is thicker and is generally spread on with a spoon or spatula.
+Glaze is thin enough to pour on.
 Heavy cream is a possible ingredient to thin icing, but heavy cream will not make a good glaze.
-It will be too thick and will not harden.
+Its fat content will make the glaze too thick and it will not harden.

-You can make as large a batch of this donut glaze recipe as you would like.
-Consequently, you are only limited by the capacity of your bowl or stand mixer.
+You can make as large a batch of this recipe as you would like.
+You are only limited by the capacity of your bowl or stand mixer.

 If you tried this recipe and loved it please leave a 🌟 star rating and let me know how it goes in the comments below.
 I love hearing from you; your comments make my day!